Liberland: Legal analysis and lack of diplomatic recognition

 Both Croatia and Serbia have dismissed Jedlička's claims as frivolous.
 While the Serbian Ministry of Foreign Affairs considered the affair to be a trivial matter, it affirmed that Liberland did not infringe upon its sovereignty.
 In contrast, Croatia, which currently administers the land in question, has found the idea "provocative" and suggested bringing it to a stop even if by force; rejecting the idea that the land is terra nullius, it has stated that after international arbitration, the land should be awarded to Croatia or Serbia, not to a third party.
 The Czech Ministry of Foreign Affairs has also disassociated itself from the activities of Jedlička, finding them inappropriate, illegal, and potentially harmful, and has asked him to respect local law.
 Legal experts in both Serbia and Croatia have asserted that, under international law, Jedlička lacks the right to claim the area.

 There has been no diplomatic recognition of Liberland by any member nation-state of the United Nations.
 Jedlička has visited another unrecognized republic, Somaliland, a self-declared state that proclaimed its independence from Somalia in 1991, and discussed mutual recognition with them.
 The micronations Kingdom of Enclava, Kingdom of North Sudan, and Principality of Sealand have expressed support for the idea of Liberland.
-Liberland has recently pursued closer relations with Argentina after the election of libertarian president Javier Milei, who had previously mentioned Liberland at a convention in 2019.
+Liberland has recently pursued closer relations with Argentina after the election of libertarian president Javier Milei, who previously mentioned Liberland at a convention in 2019.